Skip to main content

 How Can a Physical Therapist Help?

 Your physical therapist will work with you to educate you on chronic pain, find solutions to improve your quality of life, and get you moving again!
-He or she will help you improve movement, teach you pain management strategies, and, in many cases, reduce your pain.
+They will help you improve movement, teach you pain management strategies, and, in many cases, reduce your pain.

 Not all chronic pain is the same.
 Your therapist will evaluate your clinical examination and test results and design an individualized treatment plan that fits you best.